Leading Your Child to Christ

 © 2016 Focus on the Family.

-Ray Vander Laan is the founder of That the World May Know Ministries and is the creator and host of Focus on the Family’s That the World May Know resource series.
-He is also a religion instructor with Holland Christian Schools in Holland, Mich., and an ordained minister with the Christian Reformed Church.
-Ray and his wife, Esther, have four grown children and many grandchildren.
+Ray serves as a religion instructor at Holland Christian Schools in Holland, Mich., and is an ordained minister with the Christian Reformed Church.
+He and his wife, Esther, are blessed with four grown children and many grandchildren.

 Raising children to follow Christ requires your faith and trust in the Lord’s plan.
 Keep reading to learn how to promote your children’s spiritual growth.